Root Cause Analysis (RCA) - Alert Based Workflows

 Overview of Framework

-Customers will be presented with 3 entry points to begin the RCA process.
+You will be presented with 3 entry points to begin the RCA process.
 The Alert Hub, Device Details Page, and the Organization Alerts Page will have entry points.
 Both the Alert Details and Take Action Link/Button will take you into the RCA side drawer workflow.
+These are generic examples showing where in the Dashboard you are able to begin the RCA troubleshooting workflow.

 Alert Description - Access point connected to the 10/100Mbps speed Ethernet connection